MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/software-load-balancer.md

 - Spread the load from the failed or removed MUX across the healthy MUXes.

-When public traffic arrives from the internet, the SLB MUX examines the traffic, which contains the VIP as a destination, and maps and rewrites the traffic so that it will arrive at an individual DIP.
+When public traffic arrives from the internet, the SLB MUX examines the traffic, which contains the VIP as a destination, and maps and rewrites the traffic so that it arrives at an individual DIP.
 For inbound network traffic, this transaction is performed in a two-step process that is split between the MUX VMs and the Hyper-V host where the destination DIP is located:

 1. Load balance - the MUX uses the VIP to select a DIP, encapsulates the packet, and forwards the traffic to the Hyper-V host where the DIP is located.